 Whether it’s for curiosity’s sake or getting ready for a job interview, it may be worthwhile to check for charges against you.
-Fortunately, almost anyone can perform this type of criminal history search and find out if criminal charges are filed in just three steps using the internet.
+Fortunately, almost anyone can perform this type of criminal history search and verify criminal charges that have been filed in just three steps using the internet.

 In fact, there are a number of different options available to check for charges against you, such as online databases and local court clerks that have resources that can help individuals who are hoping to find out if any charges have been filed against them.